cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CENTRE EXPERTISE SWOT-EN.md

 The project objectives are as follows:
 * Provision of a Calibration/Validation environment for SWOT algorithms
-* Development and provision of interfacing tools for SWOT data access
+* Development and provision of interfacing tools for access to SWOT data
-* Development and provision of replay and test tools for processing
+* Development and provision of replay and test tools for treatments
 * CHRONOS SWOT processing orchestrator to facilitate the launch of on-demand processing

 The processes for carrying out the project are: